Did you know … It’s not uncommon for house fires to start in the garage.

 Inspect the joints and open areas all around the doorway.
 Any cracks can allow dangerous fumes, including fuel vapor, carbon monoxide, or fumes from any chemicals, to enter your living area.

-If you’re building the house, the best time to inspect some of these garage components is to have an inspection during construction.
+And remember, if you’re buying a new build home, the best time to inspect some of these garage components is to have an inspection during construction.